Learn How to Fix Your Credit Score Today

 If we’ve talked about assets and liabilities and we’ve talked about acquiring real estate and stocks and all these things, and if we’ve talked about how to gain massive financial success, in order to do all those things in this day and age in the United States or most of the world, you must have great credit.
 I’m going to teach you about the way credit repair works in the United States.

-Now, these are one of the few episodes that doesn’t necessarily apply internationally, so I apologize for the international listeners.
+Now, these are one of the few episodes that don’t necessarily apply internationally, so I apologize for the international listeners.
 But for the United States, I’m going to teach you how credit works and how you can repair your credit.

 Understanding How Your Credit Score Works